Apache Flink: History

-In 2010, the research project "Stratosphere: Information Management on the Cloud" led by Volker Markl (funded by the German Research Foundation (DFG)) was started as a collaboration of Technical University Berlin, Humboldt-Universität zu Berlin, and Hasso-Plattner-Institut Potsdam.
+In 2010, the research project "Stratosphere: Information Management on the Cloud" led by Volker Markl (funded by the German Research Foundation (DFG)) was started as a collaboration of Technische Universität Berlin, Humboldt-Universität zu Berlin, and Hasso-Plattner-Institut Potsdam.
 Flink started from a fork of Stratosphere's distributed execution engine and it became an Apache Incubator project in March 2014.
 In December 2014, Flink was accepted as an Apache top-level project.